linasc3-ai/rave-documentation/02-installation.md

 ## Download demo data

-Before importing your own data, you may wish to gain familiarity by trying RAVE's demo data in various modules.
+Before importing lab data, to gain familiarity it is recommended to try RAVE's demo data in various modules.
 By default, RAVE already has a DemoSubject whose raw data has already been imported. <!-- Double check this, I don't remember what it looked like at default. --> However, you can also download other demo subjects by copying and pasting the following command into the RStudio console:

 ```r
 rave::download_sample_data("subject_code")
 ```

-You will need to substitute "subject_code" with one of the available demo subjects: `KC`, `YAB`, `YAD`, `YAF`, `YAH`, `YAI`, `YAJ`, and `YAK`.
+Substitute "subject_code" with one of the available demo subjects: `KC`, `YAB`, `YAD`, `YAF`, `YAH`, `YAI`, `YAJ`, and `YAK`.

 For example, to download subject YAB, use the following command:
 ```r